RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 ## Santander(Nov23-Oct24):

 - #### Problem Statement:
 	- Customer care executives have to answer variety of questions/work upon various user requests.
 Based on each query, they may have specific Identification&verification(ID&V) requirements and specific procedures to follow.
 For this the company maintains a set of documents (~6000) to refer from.
 Using RAG solution to solve the problem and reduce the training time of the agents.
-Index the entire doc base in a vectorDB, based on the query asked, retrieve the Topk docs and use them for the generation using a LLM.
+Index the entire doc base in a vectorDB, and based on the query asked, retrieve the Topk docs and use them for the generation using a LLM.
-- #### Primary Goal:
+- #### Primary Objective:
-	-
+	- We have specific metrics to optimize on:
+		- Recall i.e % of times correct docs retrieved in TopK.
+		- Helpfulness(correctness)(0/1/2/3)- How correct is the response
+		- Honesty(yes/no)- Is the model hallucinating/inferring out of context
 - #### VectorDB:
 	- Using Amazon Opensearch as vectorDB.
 	- The i-exchange documents, we get the HTML, Title, view_count, audience_tags etc from a diff team.